-We encourage juniors to use independent work to explore different facets of the field, and to acquire additional empirical and computational skills.
+We offer Independent Work opportunities as early as the sophomore year, and we encourage juniors to use independent work to explore different facets of the field, and to acquire additional empirical and computational skills.
 For seniors, it is an opportunity to showcase their technical preparation throughout synthesis and research and it is the culminating experience of their undergraduate studies.